 You might have heard of crab mentality.
 This centers on the way crab fishermen never have to put a lid on their crab pots.
 They just throw the catch in the pot.
 If one tries to pull itself out, the others pull it back down with them.
 Think about the political landscape in our nation right now.

 What if instead, our elected officials followed the example of those young people we wrote about a couple paragraphs back?
 What if they put all efforts into problem-solving and lifting people up?
-Not by pandering for votes with unsustainable government stipends that only serve to maintain the entitlement mentality.
+Not by pandering for votes with unsustainable government stipends that only serve to maintain the entrapment in welfare dependency.

 But rather by empowering citizens to take bold steps to lift themselves up.
 We all grow as a nation when we strive to lift others up with us.